Our alarms were set for 5 am this morning, but even when they went off, we didn’t budge. It wasn’t until 6 am that we even started to get up.

 Shortly before reaching Belden, the trail crossed a set of train tracks.
 These were the first train tracks in quite awhile; the last set of train tracks must have been sometime in the desert.

 I arrived at Belden Town Resort around 6:20, and made a beeline for the restaurant.
 Before I could go in, I stopped to chat with Gordon and Jackie, who were sitting on the front porch and had been talking with other hikers as they came through.
 They were in awe of our journey and accomplishment, and insisted on giving me a “donation”, which I promised would be put to good use on a beer.
-Once inside the restaurant, though, I decided I was too tired to enjoy a beer, and their donation instead went towards the double-cheeseburger I got.
+Once inside the restaurant, though, I decided I was too tired to enjoy a beer, and their donation instead went towards a double-cheeseburger.

 Even though it was July 4th, there didn’t seem to be a lot of people at Belden.
 I was almost expecting a large crowd, given the holiday.
 Instead, it was pretty quiet, and only a few people were there.
 I was also half-expecting fireworks, but wasn’t surprised there were none, given the threat of fire.

 Since the restaurant advertised a closing time of 8 pm, I was hoping that Quoi would arrive early enough to get dinner, or that there would be WiFi at the restaurant so that I could at least order something for her if she was going to arrive late.
-(There was some cell service higher up on the hike down to Belden, but none in Belden Ravine, and the restaurant’s WiFi was one of the selling points for stopping here.)
-Unfortunately, the WiFi was not available, so I had no way of seeing contacting her, and I finished my meal and went outside to wait for her.
+(There was some cell service higher up on the hike down to Belden, but none in Belden Ravine.)
+The restaurant’s WiFi was one of the selling points for stopping here, but unfortunately was not available, so I had no way of contacting her, and I finished my meal and went outside to wait for her.

 Quoi cooked her dinner on the front porch of the restaurant and general store, supplemented by a can of peaches and soda from the store.